wavesplatform/waves-lessons/lessons/EN/Mining And Earning On It/f. Node Configuration /lesson.md

 - **<ins>[Wallet](https://docs.waves.tech/en/waves-node/node-configuration#wallet-settings)</ins>**
     Built in node wallet parameters.
     In the wallet module, you can configure parameters of the [wallet built in the Waves node](https://docs.waves.tech/en/waves-node/how-to-work-with-node-wallet).
-    [Previously](), we defined the seed of the wallet Base58 encoded and set a password to protect the `wallet.dat` file:
+    [Previously](), we defined the seed of the wallet Base58 encoded and set a password to encode the seed in `wallet.dat` file:

     ```
     waves {